Keep the Change (1992 film)

-Keep the Change is a 1992 American made-for-television Western drama film directed by Andy Tennant.
-It stars William Petersen, Jack Palance, Lolita Davidovich, Rachel Ticotin and Buck Henry.
+Keep the Change is a 1992 American Western television film directed by Andy Tennant and written by John Miglis, based on the 1989 novel of the same name by Thomas McGuane.
+It stars William Petersen, Lolita Davidovich, Rachel Ticotin, Buck Henry, Fred Dalton Thompson, Jeff Kober, Lois Smith, and Jack Palance.
 It won a Spur Award from the Western Writers of America in 1992.

 Plot

 Joe Starling, a failing artist, who deserted his family's ranch to live in California with his girlfriend Astrid.
-However, he leaves Astrid behind & returns to his home in Montana in search of life's meaning, & resolve a mid-life identity crisis by raising cattle.
+However, he leaves Astrid behind and returns to his home in Montana in search of life's meaning, and to resolve a mid-life identity crisis by raising cattle.
 But once he arrives back, he discovers his old rival, Overstreet, a tough, rugged rancher who hasn't changed, will stop at nothing to get Joe's family's land into his hands.
 Both men are pitted against each other in a struggle for land.
-Along the way, Joe encounters ghost from the past, including Overstreet's daughter & his old high school sweetheart Ellen.
-He discovers she has a daughter, who he didn't know he's the father, & she married his old high school rival Billy Kelton, which becomes complicated.
+Along the way, Joe encounters ghost from the past, including Overstreet's daughter and his old high school sweetheart Ellen.
+He discovers she has a daughter, who he didn't know he's the father, and she married his old high school rival Billy Kelton, which becomes complicated.
 He soon realize that he too has a dark secret, that he's able to come to terms of what he's dealt with in the past.